lgeurts/lgeurts.github.io/_posts/2022-03-29-what-is-serverless-computing.md

 Although a container provides a significantly reduced startup time over a VM, it still has operating costs that you have to cover.
 The burden of paying active and idle time remains, even if no one is using your containerized application at all.

 This is where serverless computing comes in.
-Serverless is essentially a combo of VM and container.
+Serverless is in essence a combo of VM and container.
 It is powered by a micro virtual machine, or a microVM, which has its own kernel.
 Just like a container, it deploys faster than a Virtual Machine and it can be used to run your applications.

 In contrast with VMs and containers, a serverless service doesn’t run continuously at all.
 A serverless solution will only run once you invoked it and then release its computing capacity afterward.
 This is the reason why a serverless architecture is cost-effective since you won’t have to pay for its idle time.